apache/doris/docs/en/installing/install-deploy.md

 #### (Optional) FS_Broker deployment

 Broker is deployed as a plug-in, independent of Doris.
 If you need to import data from a third-party storage system, you need to deploy the corresponding Broker.
-By default, it provides fs_broker to read HDFS and Baidu cloud BOS.
+By default, it provides fs_broker to read HDFS ,Baidu cloud BOS and Amazon S3.
 Fs_broker is stateless and it is recommended that each FE and BE node deploy a Broker.

 * Copy the corresponding Broker directory in the output directory of the source fs_broker to all the nodes that need to be deployed.
 It is recommended to maintain the same level as the BE or FE directories.